farthornas/labear/README.md

 ## A note on denoising the the soundscape

-Adam has played around a bit with some of the appliance sound files to see if its possible to destinguish the defining features of the sounds we want to detect.
+Sound files might need de-noising to  destinguish the defining features of the sounds we want to detect.
 Here is an image of the raw data converted to a spectrogram:
 ![alt text](Spectrogram.png)